Skip to content

 Pent-up Paceville

 Dating becomes covert ops.
 “Bringing someone home at 30 feels like being 16 again,” says Luke, who once booked a €35 Paceville hostel room just to watch Netflix in bed without his mother polishing the dresser outside.
-Apps like Bumble now let users filter by “Has own place,” creating a two-tier dating market: the *għix ma’ nanna* vs. the *għandi mortgage* elite.
+Apps like Bumble now let users filter by “Has own place,” creating a two-tier dating market: the *għix ma’ nanna* vs. The *għandi mortgage* elite.

 Community Ripples